Dates: Sunday 23 July–Friday 28 July 2017

 Every day there will be time to spend reading, to reflect upon the work covered so far, and to prepare for the next day's work.
 A rare chance to immerse yourself in Bloomsbury ideas and writings and to take the time to read and think.

-The course includes an excursion to Bloomsbury in London with expert guide Claudia Tobin, a guided visit to Cambridge colleges with close Bloomsbury links, plus a talk and afternoon tea at the Orchard Tea Room at Grantchester.
+The course includes an excursion to Bloomsbury in London with expert guide Claudia Tobin, a guided visit to a Cambridge college with close Bloomsbury links, plus a talk and afternoon tea at the Orchard Tea Room at Grantchester.

 Some free time is included in the schedule, so you may want to visit other Cambridge colleges, museums, and Heffers bookshop, or go punting.

-Evening activities include talks, readings, and a formal Cambridge college dinner.
+Evening activities include talks and/or readings, and a formal Cambridge college dinner.
 Some evenings will be free for you to pursue your own interests, or spend time with other participants.